solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 layout: post
 author: juhofriman
 title: Crafting React with love
-excerpt: React has been a real game changer in how we think about front-end architechture.
-I present a simple way of building quite robust and lovable React applications with single source of truth and one directional data flow inspired by re-frame architechture pattern.
+excerpt: React has been a real game changer in how we think about front-end architecture.
+I present a simple way of building quite robust and lovable React applications with single source of truth and one directional data flow inspired by re-frame architecture pattern.
 tags:
 - frontend
 - react
 - javascript
-- architechture
+- architecture
 - state
 - programming
 - re-frame